 CME - Like it, Refer it, Recert it!™

-Receive $50 at our conference by handing in our business card coupon given to previous conference attendees AND
+Receive $50 at our conference by handing in our business card coupon AND

 Refer it - Have the conference attendee who received the business card coupon refer any two friends, coworkers or students to one of our courses (must be listed on registration form)

-Recert it - ANYONE can then receive $50 by just handing in the CME business card coupon at ANY of our conferences when you certify or recertify
+Recert it - Receive $50 by just handing in the CME business card coupon at ANY of our 3-day or 5-day conferences when you certify or recertify